Killiney: Amenities

+The village centre of Killiney contains a pub, the Druid's Chair.
+To the north is a hotel, Fitzpatrick's Castle Hotel since 1971, and beyond that a small shopping centre established in the 1970s, and nearer Ballybrack some further retail facilities.
+Between the hotel and the café are two churches, one Church of Ireland, and one a secondary Catholic church or chapel, open briefly weekly.
+A Le Chéile Schools Trust school, Holy Child Killiney, is located near the coast.

-Killiney Hill Park was opened in 1887 as Victoria Hill, in honour of Queen Victoria's 50 years on the British throne.
+Killiney Hill Park was opened in 1887 as Victoria Hill, in honour of Queen Victoria's 50 years on the British throne; its lands were once part of the estate of Killiney Castle, now Fitzpatrick's Castle Hotel.
 The park has views of Dublin Bay, Killiney Bay, Bray Head and the mountain of Great Sugar Loaf (506 m), stretching from the Wicklow Mountains right across to Howth Head.
 The Park's topography is steep, and its highest point, at the obelisk, is 170 metres above sea level.
+Near one entrance are tea rooms around a 19th-century tower.

-Other attractions include Killiney Beach, Killiney Golf Club, a local Martello Tower, and the ruins of Cill Iníon Léinín, the church around which the original village was based.
+Other attractions include Killiney Beach and other beach sections to its north, one with a coffee van, Killiney Golf Club, a Martello Tower, and the ruins of Cill Iníon Léinín, the church around which the original village was based.
+There is parking for the beaches in two locations, one near the DART station, and a public right-of-way runs from Vico Road across a dedicated bridge over the railway and down to a northern stretch of Killiney Strand and Vico Baths.

 The coastal areas of Killiney are often compared to the Bay of Naples in Italy.
 This comparison is reflected in the names of surrounding roads, like Vico, Sorrento, Monte Alverno, San Elmo and Capri.
 On clear days, the Mourne Mountains of County Down can be seen.
-Killiney Hill Park was once part of the estate of Killiney Castle, now a hotel.
 Since early 2010, a pod of bottlenose dolphins has been seen occasionally in Killiney Bay.

-There is a small shopping centre in Killiney and the village contains a newsagent and a pub, the Druid's Chair.
-There is a hotel, Fitzpatrick's Castle Hotel.